 A key component of managing the state's water resources is ensuring water users comply with the rules set out by NSW water management legislation.
 In its regulatory role, the Office of Water works to prevent, detect and stop illegal water activities by promoting, monitoring and enforcing compliance with the legislation and associated regulations.

-Water sharing planning follows a cyclic pattern: planning; monitoring and evaluation; then implementation, returning to further planning and repeat of the cycle.
+Water sharing planning follows a cyclic pattern: planning; implementation, then monitoring and evaluation, returning to further planning and repeat of the cycle.

 Once planning is completed and the water sharing plan commences, implementation of the plan occurs.

 Prior to expiry of the ten year term of a water sharing plan, the plan is reviewed to determine whether it should be reviewed or extended for a further period.
 Monitoring and evaluation is undertaken to inform this planning remake period.

 For a list of draft water sharing plans, including those still on public exhibition, go to Plans on exhibition.

 For a list of all commenced water sharing plans go to Plans commenced.